-Plumbed safety showers shall be properly installed, within a 10-second walking time from the location of any hazard within the laboratory area.
+All primary emergency safety showers shall be properly installed and plumbed, within a 10-second walking time from the location of any hazard within the laboratory area.
+For general laboratories, emergency safety showers may be permitted in central locations (eg. hallways).

-2. Activation valve.